marcolago/flowtime.js/README.md

     </div>
 ```

+You can also add some classes to trigger special behaviours for fragments.
+The `step` class partially fades out a fragment when the next one was selected; i.e. `<p class="ft-fragment step">`
+The `shy` class completely hides a fragment when it lose the focus; i.e. `<p class="ft-fragment shy">`

 ### Parallax

-If you want to enable the parallax effect on some elements add a `parallax` class to these elements and, optionally, sets the parallax distance value adding a `data-parallax` attribute specifieng the `x` and `y` values separated by a comma.
+If you want to enable the parallax effect on some elements add a `parallax` class to these elements and, optionally, sets the parallax distance value adding a `data-parallax` attribute specifying the `x` and `y` values separated by a comma.
 If you doesn't specify a `data-parallax` attribute will be used the default lengths.

 ```html
     <div class="flowtime">